Sniffer dogs search for clues in ashes of deadly South African fire

 Blaze in run-down Johannesburg apartment block kills scores

-(Reporting by Shafiek Tassiem, Tannur Anders and Bhargav Acharya, Writing by Olivia Kumwenda-Mtambo; Editing by Andrew Heavens)
+(Additional reporting by Tannur Anders, Bhargav Acharya and Carien du Plessis in Johannesburg, Frank Phiri in Blantyre; Writing by Olivia Kumwenda-Mtambo; Editing by Andrew Heavens)

 ((Olivia.Kumwenda@thomsonreuters.com; +27 10 346 1084;))